F5CodeGuru/asm342/module4/lab6/lab6.rst

 Task 1 - Using Python to report on the CVE that each policy provides protection against
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This script loops through all attack signatures installed and inventories which CVE each signatures protects against.
-Then it will loop through all policies, determining if it has signatures applied to it that protect against a CVE.
+This script loops through all attack signatures installed and inventories which CVE each signature protects against.
+Then it will loop through all policies, determining if the policy has signatures applied to it that protect against a CVE.
+The script thens generates a report displaying which CVE each policy protects against.

 Run the following script

 .. code-block:: bash

-        python3 /home/f5student/agility2018/python/Module4Lab6-ex1-getCveProtectedPerPolicy.py
+        python3 /home/f5student/agility2018/asm342/python/Module4Lab6-ex1-getCveProtectedPerPolicy.py

 |